What We Still Get Wrong About Alexander Hamilton

 CP: Most literature on the Constitution looks at how our government works: checks and balances, the three branches of government.
 I looked instead at what this government does.
 And in Article 1, Section 8, the Constitution reads as an outline for the developmentalist, or dirigiste, state.

-For Hamilton, the Republic had to build democracy on a new and larger scale than the Greek city states, using modern means of communication and transportation.
+For Hamilton, the Republic had to build democracy on a new and larger scale than the Greek city states.

 There is a lot of seemingly prosaic and wonky stuff in Article 1, Section 8, so it is usually overlooked.
 But add it all up and you see a rudimentary but powerful policy toolbox for driving economic growth and transformation: taxing and spending, coining money, setting weights and measures, creating a post office and under its authority building transportation infrastructure, controlling bankruptcies, controlling intellectual property rights, regulating foreign trade and commerce between the states, controlling development of federal lands, building a navy and military, supporting scientific research, and serving “the General Welfare.”